freignat91/mlearning/README.md

 Training several times the network this way, the network is forced to "forget" the decision.

 # The happiness of a ant

 To train a network, it needs samples, couples of input-output known are right for the purpose of the network.

 They aren't such samples in the ant networks case.
-In fact it could have, it's possible to made them especially in order to train networks on very effective way, but it's not the purpose of this project.
+In fact it could have, it's possible to compute them especially in order to train networks on very effective way, but it's not the purpose of this project.

-In this project, it's supposed that, made artificial samples is not possible.
-It's in this case that the neuron networks are interesting, when the good answers emerge, not because of the validity of samples created by an external algorithm, but because we drive them using a high level parameter, ants happiness here.
+In this project, it's supposed that compute artificial samples is not possible.
+It's in this case that the neuron networks are interesting, when the good answers emerge, not because of the validity of samples created by an external algorithm, but because networks are driven using a high level parameter, ants happiness here.

 To achieve that:

 First, we get input data in the simulation context itself, in version 0.0.1 input of the networks are the ant visions so we have plenty inputs at out disposal just letting ants move.

-Second, after network propagation of this inputs, we need to assess if the output is a good one in order to reinforce or fade network outputs.
+Second, after network propagation of this inputs, we need to assess if the output is a good or a bad one in order to reinforce or fade network outputs.

 To do that, for each ant, at each ant move, the happiness of the ant is computed. if after a move the happiness is lower than the previous one, the output is considered as bad, if the happiness is higher the output is considered as good.